Muqeemuddin/HueMaster-on-Android/README.md

 # HueMaster-on-Android
-An Android Application.
+## An Android Application.

-## ChromaCraft is an Android application that allows users to generate colors using RGB (Red, Green, Blue) values and convert them into hexadecimal color codes.
-The app provides a visual representation of the color in real time.
+ChromaCraft is an Android application that allows users to generate colors using RGB (Red, Green, Blue) values and convert them into hexadecimal color codes.
+The app provides a visual representation of the color generated in real time.